Martin005/python-pptx-ng/docs/dev/analysis/txt-font-color.rst

 The ColorFormat object is the first interesting object here, the type of object returned by ``TextRange.Font.Color``.
-It includes the following properties that will likely have counterparts in python-pptx:
+It includes the following properties that will likely have counterparts in python-pptx-ng:

 Brightness
     Returns or sets the brightness of the specified object.
 The value for